gongahkia/yuho/README.md

 ## Contribute

 Yuho is open-source!
-For contributions guidelines, refer to [CONTRIBUTING.md](CONTRIBUTING.md).
+For contribution guidelines, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ## References